darshmirwani21/ArtAI/README.md

 # Art Style Analyzer

-A Python program that uses a Vision Transformer (ViT) to analyze uploaded images and provide feedback on how to align them with specific art styles.
+A web-based application that uses a Vision Transformer (ViT) to analyze uploaded paintings and provide AI-powered feedback on how to align them with specific art styles.
+Features a beautiful, modern web interface with drag-and-drop image upload.

 ## Features